AndreasHeger/CGATReport/doc/Tutorial14.rst

 And back to the notebook again
 ==============================

-The example has shown how sphinxreport can be used as a data source within an ipython notebook and how a ggplot in the ipython notebook can then be reproduced within a report.
+The example has shown how cgatreport can be used as a data source within an ipython notebook and how a ggplot in the ipython notebook can then be reproduced within a report.

 However, we can go beyond a complete circle.
 Note the ``nb`` link below each figure in a sphinx-report.
-By clicking on the link and copying the displayed snipped into your notebook, you can get include sphinxreport generated plots and the resulting dataframe for inspection.
-This is very useful for elaborationg on sphinxreport rendered plots in a notebook.
+By clicking on the link and copying the displayed snipped into your notebook, you can get include cgatreport generated plots and the resulting dataframe for inspection.
+This is very useful for elaborationg on cgatreport rendered plots in a notebook.